boveus/hyrax-wiki/Using-Sidekiq-with-Hyrax.md

 mount Sidekiq::Web => '/sidekiq'
 ```

 **For production applications** you will likely want to secure access to this queue interface.
 There are various ways to do this depending on the scope of your application.
 Please see the [authentication](https://github.com/mperham/sidekiq/wiki/Monitoring#authentication) section of the Sidekiq wiki for options.
-Since Sufia uses Devise, the examples given will be available for you to integrate.
+Since Hyrax uses Devise, the examples given will be available for you to integrate.

 # Starting Sidekiq
 The most direct way to start Sidekiq is by opening a separate terminal window or tab, ensuring that you are in your project directory, and starting the service (**note that this may require `bundle exec` depending on how you use Ruby**):